ankhoa1212/computer-vision/README.md

 ```
 pip install -r requirements.txt
 ```
 A video apparatus (such as a webcam) will be needed to run the program.
+A phone can also be used by using the [DroidCam app](https://droidcam.app/)
 ## Usage
 To run the code, you can use the following command:
 ```